 In the event that the school suspects danger to a student or the school community, the school reserves the right to call the police.

 The school reserves the right to search anything brought on school property.

-SAFE ENVIRONMENT
+Safe Environment Program

-The Diocesan Safe Environment Policy provides St. Frances Cabrini School with a means of monitoring more closely everyone who has direct contact with our students.
+The Diocesan Safe Environment Policy, under mandate from the Bishop, provides SFCS with a means of monitoring more closely everyone who has direct contact with our students.
 The following applies to anyone who has contact with students: